opendata/usopendata.org/_posts/2016-03-15-copyright.md

 ### Datasets without restrictions

 For those datasets without restrictions, overwhelmingly that’s because the site is silent on the matter of copyright.
 We tally that as consent that the data is in the public domain.
 Note that this is the opposite of private works, for which no statement of copyright is required.
-This is because works of government are in the public domain.
-(Despite this norm, [many states claim copyright anyway](http://copyright.lib.harvard.edu/states/).
-As a matter of principle, we hold that government does not have this right—that all public works are in the public domain.)
+This is because works of government are generally in the public domain. ([Some states hold that they may claim copyright](http://copyright.lib.harvard.edu/states/), and some do not, with significant nuance between those two extremes.)

 In rare cases, there is a direct disclaimer of copyright.
 For example, the datasets in [Washington D.C.’s repository](http://opendata.dc.gov/) link to [a copyright page](http://dc.gov/page/terms-and-conditions-use-district-data) that puts all data in the public domain by default: